AWA Statement: Unacceptable Removal of Trapping Limits on Furbearing Animals

 In Alberta, wolverines are considered a Data Deficient species, and it has been included on the list of species that may be at risk.
 Wolverines are elusive and found in low densities, making population estimates difficult, although declines have been reported in the southern ranges, and COSEWIC has assessed the species as “Special Concern.”
 The last population estimate for Alberta, reported in 2003, was less than 1,000 breeding individuals.
 In 2019, a study recommended trapping be reduced by 50 percent or more to allow for population recovery.

 Where wolverine trapping occurs, trapping is often recorded as the main cause of wolverine mortality.
 Previously, the Alberta Guide to Trapping Regulations limited wolverine harvest to one per trapper in each Registered Fur Trapping Management Area.
-Lifting this limit means there will be stronger hunting pressures on wolverine, and likely higher mortality.
+Lifting this limit means there will be stronger harvest pressures on wolverine, and likely higher mortality.
 Wolverine are a slow-growing species, and population recovery is difficult, particularly as habitat loss and climate change are also threatening this species.

 For more information, contact Ruiping Luo (403-971-1240, rluo@abwild.ca)